demisto/content/Packs/QRadar/Integrations/QRadar_v3/QRadar_v3_description.md

 Note: If you're uncertain which API version to use, it is recommended to use the latest API version listed in the **Supported REST API versions** column in the line corresponding to your QRadar version.
 ### Fetch incidents
-**The *Long Running Instance* parameter must be enabled fetch incidents.
+**The *Long Running Instance* parameter must be enabled to fetch incidents.
 Enabling this parameter will start a long-running process that will fetch incidents periodically.
 Depending on the system load, the initial fetch might take a long time.**

 #### Query to fetch offenses